The coronavirus is already bursting the tech investment bubble

 A handful of technology companies have benefited from coronavirus.
-Amazon has profited handsomely, as have streaming and video conferencing platforms like Netflix and Zoom.
+Amazon has profited handsomely, as have streaming and videoconferencing platforms like Netflix and Zoom.
 But the pandemic has laid bare the shaky foundations of a number of other platforms that bill themselves as technology companies and have enjoyed the high valuations that come with this label.

 Major losers from the pandemic include the ride hailing apps: Uber, Grab (in South East Asia), Ola (India), and Didi Chuxing (China).
 Quite simply, people are not taking taxis.
 Office sharing businesses such as WeWork (which was, of course, already struggling) are also in trouble with virtually no occupancy.
 A similar situation is occurring in the accommodation sector with Airbnb and hotel bookings start-up Oyo.

 As a result, investment in tech businesses is crumbling.
-But at the same time this is clearing the way for the few winners to buy bigger stakes in those that are struggling.
+But at the same time, this is clearing the way for the few winners to buy bigger stakes in those that are struggling.

 Swimming naked